nsrau/azure-docs.it-it/articles/logic-apps/logic-apps-gateway-install.md

   * CPU 8 core
   * 8 GB di memoria
-  * versione a 64 bit di Windows Server 2012 R2 o versione successiva
+  * 64-bit version of Windows Server 2012 R2 or later
-  * Archiviazione SSD (Solid-State Drive) per lo spooling
+  * Solid-state drive (SSD) storage for spooling

   > [!NOTE]
-  > Il gateway non supporta Windows Server Core.
+  > The gateway doesn't support Windows Server Core.

-* **Considerazioni correlate**
+* **Related considerations**

-  * È possibile installare il gateway dati locale solo in un computer locale, non in un controller di dominio.
-Non è tuttavia necessario installare il gateway nello stesso computer dell'origine dati. È necessario un solo gateway per tutte le origini dati, pertanto non è necessario installare il gateway per ogni origine dati.
+  * Install the on-premises data gateway only on a local computer, not a domain controller.
+Non è necessario installare il gateway nello stesso computer dell'origine dati.
+You need only one gateway for all your data sources, so you don't need to install the gateway for each data source.

     > [!TIP]
     > Per ridurre al minimo la latenza, è possibile installare il gateway il più vicino possibile all'origine dati o nello stesso computer, presupponendo che si disponga delle autorizzazioni.

-  * Installare il gateway in un computer che si trova su una rete cablata, connessa a Internet, sempre acceso e non passa alla modalità sospensione.
-In caso contrario, il gateway non può essere eseguito e le prestazioni potrebbero subire su una rete wireless.

-  * Se si prevede di usare l'autenticazione di Windows, assicurarsi di installare il gateway in un computer membro dello stesso ambiente di Active Directory delle origini dati.

-  * L'area selezionata per l'installazione del gateway è la stessa che è necessario selezionare quando in seguito si crea la risorsa del gateway di Azure per l'app per la logica.
-Per impostazione predefinita, questa area è la stessa in cui si trova il tenant di Azure AD che gestisce l'account Azure.
-Tuttavia, è possibile modificare il percorso durante l'installazione del gateway.

-  * Il gateway dispone di due modalità: la modalità standard e la modalità personale, che si applicano solo ai Power BI.
-Non è possibile avere più di un gateway in esecuzione nella stessa modalità nello stesso computer.

-  * App per la logica di Azure supporta operazioni di lettura e scrittura tramite il gateway.
-Tuttavia, queste operazioni hanno [limiti sulle dimensioni del payload](https://docs.microsoft.com/data-integration/gateway/service-gateway-onprem#considerations).
+  * Install the gateway on a computer that's on a wired network, connected to the internet, always turned on, and doesn't go to sleep.
+Otherwise, the gateway can't run, and performance might suffer over a wireless network.

+  * If you plan to use Windows authentication, make sure that you install the gateway on a computer that's a member of the same Active Directory environment as your data sources.

+  * The region that you select for your gateway installation is the same location that you must select when you later create the Azure gateway resource for your logic app.
+By default, this region is the same location as your Azure AD tenant that manages your Azure account.
+However, you can change the location during gateway installation.

+  * If you're updating your gateway installation to the latest version, uninstall your current gateway first for a cleaner experience.

+  * The gateway has two modes: standard mode and personal mode, which applies only to Power BI.
+You can't have more than one gateway running in the same mode on the same computer.

+  * Azure Logic Apps supports read and write operations through the gateway.
+However, these operations have [limits on their payload size](https://docs.microsoft.com/data-integration/gateway/service-gateway-onprem#considerations).

 <a name="install-gateway"></a>